Entropy-based models to randomize real-world hypergraphs: Methods

-Let us, now, evaluate the expected Hamming distance between any, two hyperedges $\alpha$ and $\beta$, within the asymptotic framework defined by letting $N\to+\infty$ while posing $T=O(L)$, i.e. $p=O(1/N)$.
+Let us, now, evaluate the expected Hamming distance between any two hyperedges $\alpha$ and $\beta$ within the asymptotic framework defined by letting $N\to+\infty$ while posing $T=O(L)$ - equivalently, defined by posing $p=O(1/N)$.
 Since $p=T/NL$ and $h\equiv T/L$ remains finite, one finds that